 We've all seen sand dollars wash up on the beach, a pretty white shell with a stunning star shape stamped on one side.
 But what's up with those five oval holes?
 And what are they like in their ocean homes, where humans see them much less often?

-We answer those questions and more with these eight surprising facts about sand dollars, which can be found in tropical and temperate waters throughout the Northern Hemisphere.
+We answer those questions and more with these surprising facts about sand dollars, which can be found in tropical and temperate waters throughout the Northern Hemisphere.

 1. When they're alive, they aren't white